 A breakup rarely occurs out of the clear blue sky.
 It can often be seen coming, or at least be sensed that something is wrong.
 Don’t try to fool yourself into thinking that you’re exaggerating the issues and that everything is fine, but deep down, you know better.

-When the time comes, your significant other sits you down and tells you that it’s time to end things and we need to let go.
+When the time comes, your significant other sits you down and tells you that it’s time to end things and you need to let go.
 How do you pick up the pieces?
 How do you move forward with any confidence after someone leaves you?

 This article will now go into what to do when you are faced with heartbreak.